joernio/joern/docs/content/essentials/javalib/_index.md

 weight=2
 +++

 Joern and Ocular offer a Java API that can be used from JVM-based languages such as Java, Scala, Groovy, Jython, or Kotlin.
 This interface is best if you are looking to build a standalone analyzer based on Joern and need control over graph loading and task scheduling.
-In contrast to the REST API, this API provides greater type safety and does not require communication with a local HTTP server.
+In comparison to the REST API, this API provides greater type safety and does not require communication with a local HTTP server.
 Instead, Joern can be fully embedded in your application.

 For code property graph creation, Joern includes [fuzzyc2cpg](https://github.com/ShiftLeftSecurity/fuzzyc2cpg), a fuzzy